crossfire151/Fable-III-Patcher/README.md

 Before installing the DLC make sure you create a backup of your saves, we don't want any corruptions!

-# Version 2.0.0.5
+# Version 2.0.0.3

-Fixed Licence Installation process.
+Added new improved DLC Installer.
+Fixed majority of bugs.

 If you notice any error popups please copy the error log and create a new Issue above.